phansch/philhansch.net/_posts/2012-07-26-HelloGitHub.md

 With the proper documentation at hand I quickly made progress and soon had my first template/page setup working.
 From there it was only a surprisingly small step to a blog.

 ### How this blog works ###
 [This markdown file](https://github.com/phansch/phansch.github.com/blob/master/_posts/2012-07-26-ILikeToMoveIt.md) contains all the text for the blog post.
 The YAML front matter at the top specifies the layout for the blog post, the category, tags and a title.
-[The layout file](https://github.com/phansch/phansch.github.com/blob/master/_layouts/post.html) contains html and a {% raw %}{{ content }}{% endraw %} variable that is replaced with the blog post by jekyll.
+[The layout file](https://github.com/phansch/phansch.github.com/blob/master/_layouts/post.html) contains html and a content variable that is replaced with the blog post by jekyll.
 You might notice that the *post.html* layout file has a layout defined.
 The [default layout](https://github.com/phansch/phansch.github.com/blob/master/_layouts/default.html) will replace the content variable with the post layout.

 ### Publishing ###
 I'm using Sublime Text 2 to create the blog posts in markdown.
 Once I'm done writing a blog post I commit the file to the *_posts* folder in my [phansch.github.com repository](https://github.com/phansch/phansch.github.com).
 That's all there is to publishing.
 It might take a few minutes until the blog post shows up.